 - 2-3 tbsp lemon juice

 - 1/2 cup chicken broth or white wine

 - 1/2 cup parmesan cheese

 Place the strips of bacon on a cold large pan and place over medium heat.
 Cook the bacon until it is done.
 Remove the bacon from the pan and place on a paper towel lined plate.
 Drain the grease from the pan but reserve 1-2 tablespoons.

 Add the butter to the bacon grease in the pan and return to medium heat.
 Add the garlic and red pepper flakes to the pan and sauté for 2 minutes.
 Add the white wine and lemon juice to the pan and allow it to simmer for 5 minutes, until the alcohol smell is gone.

 While the wine is reducing, heat a large pot of salted water to a roaring boil.
 Add the pasta to the pot and cook to al dente, according the package instructions.
 Add the broccoli florets to the last 4 minutes of cooking.

 Add the shrimp to the white wine sauce mixture.
 Reduce the heat to low, then add the heavy cream and parmesan cheese.
 Stir to combine.

-Toss the pasta in the sauce mixture, then cook on low for another 2-3 minutes to allow flavors to marry.
+Toss the pasta and broccoli in the sauce mixture, then cook on low for another 2-3 minutes to allow flavors to marry.